Axon-Shield/blog.github.io/_posts/2024-06-12-cyber-defense-strategy-aligning-security-with-business-objectives.md

 ## The Axon Shield Approach

+At Axon Shield
-At Axon Shield, we help organizations achieve this critical alignment through:
+  - we help organizations achieve this critical alignment through:

 - **Strategic consulting** to develop business-aligned security frameworks
 - **Risk assessment** methodologies that speak business language
 - **Implementation support** for integrated security and business processes
 - **Ongoing optimization** to maintain alignment as businesses evolve

-By aligning cyber defense strategy with business objectives, organizations can transform security from a cost center into a strategic enabler of business success.
+By aligning cyber defense strategy with business objectives
+  - organizations can transform security from a cost center into a strategic enabler of business success.

 *Original source: [Cyber Defense Strategy: Aligning Security with Business Objectives](https://axonshield.com/cyber-defense-strategy-aligning-security-with-business-objectives)*